DiscordantBren/PPOtatoChip/README.md

 ---

-## This is what the TUI looks like

 ![TUI](tui_img.png)

-## A demo placement by the model fine-tuned on the xerox netlist and applied on the ami49 netlist

 ![Demo placement for ami49](demo_placement.png)

+A demo placement by the model fine-tuned on the xerox netlist and applied on the ami49 netlist